KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 ---
-id: v29-backwards-compatibility
+id: v29-backward-compatibility
-title: Backwards Compatibility / Interoperability with Previous Versions
+title: Backward Compatibility / Interoperability with Previous Versions
 ---

 Depending on how exactly your application interacts with other applications, changes to some data formats and interfaces might mean that translations are required for them to remain compatible.

 To align with breaking changes to data structures in messaging, credentials, and CTypes, we published a version 3.0 of the [Credentials API specification](https://github.com/KILTprotocol/spec-ext-credential-api) that specifices how browser extensions like the [Sporran credential wallet](https://github.com/BTE-Trusted-Entity/sporran-extension) interact with web applications that produce or consume credentials.

-When upgrading to a 0.29.x version of the SDK and to the Credentials API version 3.0, we recommend backwards support of Credentials API version 2.0, as supporting only the latest version may result in poor user experience.
+When upgrading to a 0.29.x version of the SDK and to the Credentials API version 3.0, we recommend backward support of Credentials API version 2.0, as supporting only the latest version may result in poor user experience.
 In what follows, we outline an upgrade strategy for implementers of the Credentials API specification.

 These instructions will also help with translating from and to data types of pre 0.29 SDK versions in other scenarios, such as when sending messages between clients, or when importing older data (e.g. credentials).

 ## General Strategy

 Since version 3.0, the specification requires conformant web apps as well as extensions to announce the versions of the API they use, allowing for version negotiation.
-Because extensions injects themselves into web pages that signal support for kilt features via the `window.kilt` property, the recommended strategy is to handle backwards compatibility on the extension side.
+Because extensions injects themselves into web pages that signal support for kilt features via the `window.kilt` property, the recommended strategy is to handle backward compatibility on the extension side.
 This way, extensions can be upgraded ahead of time, and implement a fallback to a version 2.0 compatible interface if a web application does not signal version 3.0 support.
-Following this strategy, backwards compatibilty on the application side is not strictly necessary.
+Following this strategy, backward compatibilty on the application side is not strictly necessary.
 It is recommended, however, that web apps which have upgraded to version 3.0 notify users trying to connect with an older extension of the incompatibility with their extension and suggest to upgrade.

 ## Message Translation